jitsi/jitsi-utils/jitsi-utils/src/main/java/org/jitsi/utils/config/README.md

 ```

 #### Read frequency strategy
 Some configuration values we want to be able to update if we re-load the config in order to see new values.
 To get this behavior, we apply a read frequency strategy to our property definition.
-So, if we want the value return from `.get()` to update if the config is reloaded and the value has changed, our property definition would become:
+So, if we want the value returned from `.get()` to update if the config is reloaded and the value has changed, our property definition would become:

 ```
 class WebserverPortProperty extends AbstractConfigProperty<Integer>